Optimizing the Network Topology of a Linear Reservoir Computer: Numerical Verifications

 \subsection{Optimal Reservoir Computer}

-To demonstrate the effectiveness of the proposed optimization framework, two numerical examples are considered involving a reservoir computer governed by Eq.\ \eqref{coupled_RC}: one with $N=10$ nodes and the other with $N=100$ nodes.
-In both examples, the reservoir is trained for 3000 steps with parameters $\beta_1 = 10^{-7}$, $\beta_2 = 10^{-1}$, and $\gamma = 6$, and the reservoir states together with the corresponding errors are computed using both analytical and numerical methods.
-The matrix $A$ is taken to be the adjacency matrix of a weighted/unweighted Erdos-Renyi graph with its spectrum shifted to ensure the Hurwitz property, and the input mask vector $c$ has entries randomly drawn from a normal distribution.
+To demonstrate the effectiveness of the proposed optimization framework, three numerical examples are considered for a reservoir computer governed by Eq.~\eqref{coupled_RC}, with number of nodes $N=10$, $N=100$, and $N=200$.
+In the three examples, the reservoir is trained for $T=3000$ steps with parameters $\beta_1 = 10^{-7}$, $\beta_2 = 10^{-1}$, and $\gamma = 6$, and the reservoir states together with the corresponding errors are computed using both analytical and numerical methods.
+The matrix $A$ is taken to be the adjacency matrix of a weighted/unweighted Erdos-Renyi graph with its spectrum shifted to ensure the Hurwitz property, and the input mask vector $\textbf{c}$ has entries randomly drawn from a Normal distribution.
+We set a larger number of warm-start guesses as the reservoir size grows, namely the warm-start count is set to 50 for the $N=10$ reservoir, 400 for $N=100$, and 1500 for $N=200$.
+In all cases, the length of each warm-start chain is fixed at 40.
+Consequently, the total number of initial guesses is equal to $50 \times 40 = 2000$ for $N=10$, $400 \times 40 = 16{,}000$ for $N=100$, and $1400 \times 40 = 60{,}000$ for $N=200$.
 The input and output signals are defined as follows:

 The reservoir states and their corresponding prediction errors are computed both prior to and following the optimization process.
 By comparing the pre- and post-optimization results, we assess whether the optimization successfully reduced the observation error.